* Co-creator of the so-called Cloward-Piven Strategy

 “For Cloward and Piven, the core strategic lesson of their activism is that, rather than channeling poor people’s anger into conventional political activity, community organizers ought instead to ‘escalate the momentum and impact of disruptive protest at each stage in its emergence and evolution.’
 At one point in Poor People’s Movements (p.
 306), in the course of providing an historical example of her preferred strategy, Piven presents the case of a community organizer who was arrested for inciting to riot.
 Readers are invited to judge this passage for themselves, but my own take is that Piven clearly approves.”

-In 1979-80, Piven served as a “lecturer on U. S. political activities” with the Institute for Policy Studies.
-In October 1983 she was a New York delegate to a conference of the newly formed Democratic Socialists of America.
-In subsequent years, she served on DSA’s Feminist Commission.
-To this day, she remains an honorary DSA chair.
+In 1979-80, the Annual Report of the Institute for Policy Studies/Transnational Institute listed Piven as a “lecturer on U. S. political activities.”
+In October 1983 she was a New York delegate to a conference of the newly formed Democratic Socialists of America (DSA).
+In subsequent years, Piven continued to be a very active DSA member: